-Assume you have 5 balls of which 3 are of equal weight but different from the remaining 2 that are also of equal weight.
-You have at your disposal three balance measurments to find out which are the light and which are the heavy ones.
+Assume you have 5 balls of which 3 are of equal weight but different from the remaining 2 of which one is 1% heavier and one is 1% lighter.
+You have at your disposal three balance measurments to find out which are the normal, the light, and the heavy ones.
 Find such a procedure by using an information-theoretic approach.
 Answer the following questions.

 (a) What is the initial uncertainty (entropy)?
-Compare this with how much information you could gain in the worst case from three ideal measurements.
+Compare this with how much information you could gain from three ideal measurements.

-(b) Show that the two reasonable ways to arrange the first measurement results in the same entropy, i.e., the same expected gain of information from the measurement.(c) What is the worst case outcome of your first measurement?
+(b) What is the worst case outcome of your first measurement?
 Quantify this by calculating the uncertainty that remains.

-(d) For the complete procedure, identifying all balls in three measurements, it would be enough if you show that the worst case always works.
+(c) For the complete procedure, identifying all balls in three measurements, it would be enough if you show that the worst case always works.
 (Worst case means that you get the outcome of a balance measurement where there are the most possibilities left, i.e., the remaing entropy is the highest.)